I know you.

 Remember life insurance exists to replace your future earnings, not to leave a windfall, should you die.

 So now you know you can apply for multiple life insurance policies, the next question is should you apply to multiple insurers?

 You can buy a separate policy from each insurer.

-Applying to multiple insurers gives you a better chance of being accepted at the best price.
+Applying to multiple insurers gives you a better chance of getting the best price.

 It’s rare for a life insurance company to go broke.